scratcharchive/kachery/README.md

 To host a kachery server you will need to create a directory with a kachery.json configuration file inside.
 For an example configuration file, see [server/example_kachery.json](server/example_kachery.json).
+You will notice that you can create password-protected channels and set the upload/download limits separately for each channel.
+In this way, you can give groups of users limited access for downloading and/or uploading files to the server.

 You can either use docker or NodeJS 12.x.x to run the server.
 The easiest is to use docker.